niabezara/ToDo-list-/README.md

-Sure, here's a basic structure for your README file for your GitHub repository:

 ToDoApp
 Welcome to ToDoApp!
 This is a simple application designed to help you manage your tasks efficiently.
 It consists of both a backend and a frontend component.